PrasadS25/ADS_Assignment/README.md

 # ADS_Assignment

-i.Describe Named Entity Recognition. ii.
+i.Describe Named Entity Recognition.
+Named Entity Recognition (NER) is a fundamental task in natural language processing that involves identifying and categorizing named entities within a text.
+These entities can include names of persons, organizations, locations, dates, quantities, and more.
+NER typically involves tokenizing the input text, assigning part-of-speech tags to each token, and then classifying them into predefined categories.
+This classification is often performed using machine learning techniques such as statistical models or deep learning architectures trained on labeled datasets.
+NER plays a crucial role in various NLP applications, including information retrieval, question answering, and sentiment analysis, by enabling the extraction of structured information from unstructured text data.

+ii.
 Write a python code to recognize named entities in a document.
 The input should be a text file containing 200 - 300 words in it.
 The output should be written to another file.